shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 And with that, she stepped through the door, leaving her pups to themselves.

-“So what do you think the challenges are going to be?”
+“So, what do you think the challenges are going to be?”
 Wryonin examined his slingshot.

 “Whatever they are, you all better not try to beat me.”
 Lemilay huffed.